Frequently Asked Questions

 How is PitchVault different from asking ChatGPT to review my deck?

-ChatGPT gives you feedback optimised to sound helpful — it will tell you your deck is strong, highlight what works, and suggest some improvements.
-That feels useful.
-But it is not how investors evaluate decks.
+Generalist AI models produce feedback optimised to sound useful — they will identify strengths, offer suggestions, and tell you your deck is compelling.
+That is not how investors evaluate deals.

-Your deck gets scored against the criteria investors actually use to make funding decisions — clarity of the problem, market sizing logic, traction credibility, team fit, financial ask, and narrative structure.
-Every deck is scored on the same rubric, against stage-specific benchmarks, so a Seed deck is not held to the same standard as a Series A.
+PitchVault applies the criteria institutional investors actually use to make funding decisions: market sizing logic, traction credibility relative to stage, team–problem fit, financial model coherence, and narrative integrity.
+Every deck is scored on the same rubric, against stage-specific benchmarks, so the result is comparable and consistent — a Seed deck is not evaluated as though it were a Series A.

 How does PitchVault score my deck?